eclipse-bluechi/bluechi/doc/docs/proxy_services.md

 In addition to the monitoring, each time a proxy is registered the manager will tell the target node to start the dep service for the target service.
-Hirte keeps track of how many proxies are outstanding for the target service and only tell the agent to stop the dep service when this reaches zero.
+BlueChi keeps track of how many proxies are outstanding for the target service and only tell the agent to stop the dep service when this reaches zero.
 Similar to the above, when the target node reconnect we re-sent starts for any outstanding proxies.